elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`
 `If the type is nil, exit.`
 `If the type's base type is not nil, exit.`
-`If the type's name is "thing", exit.`
+`If the type's name is "_thing", exit.`
-`If the type cannot be reduced to "thing" using the base name, exit.` `Find a base type given the type's base name and the type index. ` `\  add thing record `
+`If the type cannot be reduced to "_thing_" using the base name, exit.` `Find a base type given the type's base name and the type index. ` `\  add thing record `
-`Put the type's name then " record" into a name.`
-`Put the type's name then " records" into a plural name.` `Put the base type's name then " record" into a base name.` `Add a record type to the types given the name and the plural name and the base name.` `Add a field to the record type's fields given "next " then the type's name and "next" and the type's name and yes.` `Add another field to the record type's fields given "previous " then the type's name and "previous" and the type's name and yes.`
+`Put the type's name then "_ record_" into a name.` `Put the type's name then "_ records_" into a plural name.` `Put the base type's name then "_ record_" into a base name.` `Add a record type to the types given the name and the plural name and the base name.` `Add a field to the record type's fields given "_next "_ then the type's name and "_next_" and the type's name and yes.` `Add another field to the record type's fields given "_previous "_ then the type's name and "_previous_" and the type's name and yes.`
 `If the type's fields are not empty, append the type's fields to the record type's fields.` `Index the record type. `
 `\ fix up original type to look like a pointer `
 `Put the record type's name into the type's target name. ` `\ add chain type `
-`Add a chain type to the types given the type's plural name and "" and the base type's plural name.` `Add a third field to the chain type's fields given "first " then the type's name and "first" and the type's name and yes.` `Add a fourth field to the chain type's fields given "last " then the type's name and "last" and the type's name and yes.` `Index the chain type.`
+`Add a chain type to the types given the type's plural name and "__" and the base type's plural name.` `Add a third field to the chain type's fields given "_first "_ then the type's name and "_first_" and the type's name and yes.`
+`Add a fourth field to the chain type's fields given "_last "_ then the type's name and "_last_" and the type's name and yes.`
+`Index the chain type.`